 Coming to Galápagos

-Many of the plants and animals traveled to the Galápagos from South America long ago.
-Some of the first were birds.
-They may have come looking for a place to nest.
-Seeds stuck to their feathers.
-Then they fell off.
-Some took root and grew.
+Most of the plants and animals there today traveled from South America long ago.
+Some of the first animals were probably birds.
+Seabirds, like the waved albatrosses, may have come to the islands for a resting or nesting place.
+Brought to the islands from the mainland by birds, seeds took root and grew.

 Over time, many plants have taken root and grown all over this island.